Sangean's STEREO DAR-101

 Included 32 page printed owners manual gives basic information to get you started, however it misses the boat entirely in some areas.
 One basic but very important topic that the manual left out: Always be sure that power is off when removing or installing an SD card.

-card slot and USB jack located on the DAR-101's right side inside
+USB jack located on the DAR-101's right side inside a flip down

 The USB jack can only be used for PLAYBACK of files on "Flash Memory" sticks.